-Alisha Thomas Morgan is CEO at Morgan Enterprises.
-She previously worked as executive director of the Rena Carter Foundation.
+Alisha Thomas Morgan is the former executive director of Ivy Preparatory Academies.
+She currently serves as the CEO at Morgan Enterprises.
+Previously, she worked as executive director of the Rena Carter Foundation.

 At age 23, Morgan made history by becoming the first African American elected to the Georgia House of Representatives.
 She served six terms representing residents of Cobb County and sat on the Education, Appropriations, and Health and Human Services Committees.
 In addition to her work in the legislature, Morgan was superintendent of Ivy Prep Academies, a network of all-girls public schools.
 In that role, she increased academic achievement.
 Specifically, the Kirkwood campus nearly doubled its state performance score from 43 to 85, and across the network of schools, the teacher retention rate went from 20 to 80 percent.
 Morgan also overhauled the network’s operations and worked to strengthen its financial position.